 MeteoSwiss engages in international projects, supporting developing countries and emerging economies in the fields of meteorology and climate.

-The project CLIMANDES-2 builds upon the first phase of the project (CLIMANDES-1) and aims to develop climate services for decision-makers in Peru and to improve the training of meteorologists in the Andean region.
-User-tailored weather forecasts can help the rural population in managing the impacts of climate change.
-The cooperation between MeteoSwiss and the Peruvian weather service is financed by the Swiss Agency for Development and Cooperation (SDC) and coordinated by the World Meteorological Organization (WMO).
+The CLIMANDES-2 project builds on the initial project phase of CLIMANDES-1.
+Its aim is to develop climate-related services for the Peruvian context (with an emphasis on agriculture) and to improve the education of meteorologists in the Andes region.
+Customised weather forecasts that are aimed at particular target groups are intended to ensure that the farming communities are better equipped to deal with the consequences of climate change.
+The cooperation between MeteoSwiss and the Peruvian meteorological service is funded by the Swiss Agency for Development and Cooperation (SDC) and coordinated by the World Meteorological Organisation (WMO).

 World Bank Hydromet programme

 The World Bank Hydromet Programme was established as part of the GFDRR (Global Facility for Disaster Reduction and Recovery).
 The programme promotes the development of modern, service-oriented and financially sustainable national meteorological services in developing countries.
 MeteoSwiss collaborated on the World Bank report on "Weather and Climate Resilience", published in 2013.

 Funding: World Bank

 The aim of the ESA GlobSnow-2 project was to derive time series on snow cover and snow equivalent from satellite data.
 These datasets and products are valuable for a variety of users (including the Global Climate Observing System GCOS) and political spheres.
 Funding: European Space Agency (ESA)